tkarabela/regex-automata/README.md

 # regex-automata

 A toy implementation of regular expressions using finite automata.
+Its API is modeled after the standard `re` module, so it can be used as a drop-in replacement (not all `re` features are supported, though, and it behaves differently in edge cases).

+Intended as a white-box implementation, it gives full tracing output for parsing and matching.
+Diagrams of abstract syntax tree and the automaton are also available.

 ## Usage